Mikkomario/Utopia-Coder/Vault-Coder/README.md

 - **Don't** include the **"index", "length_rule" or "sql_default"** -properties within the main property object

 #### Combination Object Structure
-Each combination object should contains following properties:
+Each combination object should contain following properties:
 - **"child" / "children": String** - Name of the linked child class
   - NB: If you use the name `"children"` and don't otherwise specify combination type, 1-n -linking will be used.
     For `"child"` property name, combination type 1- 0-1 will be used instead.